Harshee-Pitroda/IERY-Python-Fall-23-Applications/README.md

-# IERY Python Fall 23 Applications GitHub Reporsitory
+# IERY Python Fall 23 Applications GitHub Repository

-# Task 1: Email Automation Setup and Test Message Sending
+### Task 1: Email Automation Setup and Test Message Sending

-## In this task, you will be setting up an email automation system using a selected API or library.
+In this task, you will be setting up an email automation system using a selected API or library.
 You'll create a dedicated Python file within the project repository, known as the "Gmail_library" to facilitate email sending.
 Furthermore, you will integrate this library with the main application, allowing users to input a message subject and body for sending test emails.

 Acceptance Criteria: